 Drive by Access: A person in a car requesting Internet access at any time under any driving circumstances in which there is available coverage.
 This may be within a parking garage to obtain information about stores in the area or it could be along the roadside for Web access or to download files or streaming audio/video.

-[ref TBD]
+[ref 11-11-0148-07-00ai-use-cases-for-tgai.docx]